 In 1995, Doug Thompson, a veteran National Park Service ranger, began a six-year stint at Carlsbad Caverns.
 Until then, he had never ventured below the earth and, as a youngster visiting the national park, had succumbed to a terror so supreme that he spent the entire trip in the aboveground gift shop.
 As a ranger, he soon acclimated to the popular Big Room and also learned caving techniques that took him into many of the park’s more than 120 known caves—sometimes fearfully, but always enthralled.

-Now retired and living in Capitán, Thompson last year published his experiences in Underground Ranger: Adventures in Carlsbad Caverns National Park and Other Remarkable Places (UNM Press).
+Now retired and living in Capitán, Thompson has published his experiences in Underground Ranger: Adventures in Carlsbad Caverns National Park and Other Remarkable Places (UNM Press, 2016).
 In it, he manages to carry Milton, Haydn, Mozart, and Native creation stories into his deepening love for underground spaces.
 His memories include trips with fellow rangers into remote stretches of the Guadalupe Mountains—aka the “High Guads”—beyond the national park in the Lincoln National Forest.
 Here’s a memory of one such experience, excerpted from the book.

 IT WAS A BEAUTIFUL NAME: “Cave of the Madonna.”
 I repeated it to myself as we drove along the highway through Dark Canyon in Lance Mattson’s and Pete Norris’ pickup trucks, heading for the dirt roads on the northwest side of the High Guads.
 Our destination was Guadalupe Ridge, where we were going to camp.
 Because the night was overcast and exceptionally cold with a chance of snow in the forecast, I wasn’t looking forward to camping, but I was eager to take on the cave.
 Lance said we would be making two long drops—the first almost 26 stories and the second almost 17—to reach an area of the cave known as the Wine Cellar, which contained some of the finest and most imposing formations in the Guadalupe Mountains.